mautrix/docs/bridges/general/double-puppeting.md

    # The URL is intentionally left empty (null), as the homeserver shouldn't
    # push events anywhere for this extra appservice.
 If you use a
    # non-spec-compliant server, you may need to put some fake URL here.
+   # The field must be present; omitting the field is not the same as null.
    url:
    # Generate random strings for these three fields.
 Only the as_token really
    # matters, hs_token is never used because there's no url, and the default
    # user (sender_localpart) is never used either.
-   as_token: random string
+   as_token: meow
-   hs_token: random string
+   hs_token: woof
-   sender_localpart: random string
+   sender_localpart: mrrp
    # Bridges don't like ratelimiting.
 This should only apply when using the
    # as_token, normal user tokens will still be ratelimited.
    rate_limited: false